MCNP Leadership and Staff

 Tracy brings her experience from the acute care setting and as an educator to the MCNP leadership team and is eager to support organizational efforts to advance and support the role of the Nurse Practitioner in Massachusetts.

-Allison Gilmer MSN, FNP-BC
+Allison Gilmer DNP, MPH, FNP-BC

 State Legislative Policy Director

-With a policy-focused doctoral project aimed at improving access to treatment for opioid use disorder, she brings a unique blend of clinical experience and policy insight to her new role as State Legislative Policy Director.
+With a policy-focused doctoral project aimed at improving access to treatment for opioid use disorder, she brings a unique blend of clinical experience and policy insight to her role as State Legislative Policy Director.

 Throughout her career, Allison has demonstrated leadership through education, collaboration, and advocacy.
 She has served as a teaching assistant for graduate-level health policy courses, frequently precepts NP students in primary care, has served on multiple committees where she has effectively collaborated with other NPs and disciplines to advance care.

-As a new member of the MCNP Board of Directors, Allison is committed to engaging members through active listening and open communication, advancing patient-centered policies, and promoting the role of Nurse Practitioners through education, advocacy, and inclusive leadership.
+As a member of the MCNP Board of Directors, Allison is committed to engaging members through active listening and open communication, advancing patient-centered policies, and promoting the role of Nurse Practitioners through education, advocacy, and inclusive leadership.

 Colleen McGauley, MSN, FNP-BC